CodeForFoco/CERP-backend/DEFINTION.md

 tests/: This contains the python testing suit (unittest).

-vue_builder/: This contains the "front end" of the application.
-Using vuejs

 .gitignore: This file tells git which other files should be ignored (build files, compiled files, cached libraries, etc)

 .travis.yml: This file tells travis-ci.org how to build and test our project.
 It needs to be improved to include vue_builder tests